MichaelHBaker/ai/readme.md

 A K-Nearest Neighbors implementation from scratch that classifies fruits based on weight and color.

 **Key Concepts:**
-- Non-learning vs learning algorithms
+- Learning vs non-learning algorithms
 - Training data and features
 - Distance metrics
 - Classification by similarity